Aryl-alcohol oxidase

+An example is the oxidation of benzyl alcohol to benzaldehyde.

-Thus, the two substrates of this enzyme are aromatic primary alcohol and O_{2}, whereas its two products are aromatic aldehyde and H_{2}O_{2}.
+The two substrates of this enzyme are an aromatic primary alcohol and oxygen.
+Its products are the corresponding aromatic aldehyde and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is aryl-alcohol:oxygen oxidoreductase.
 Other names in common use include aryl alcohol oxidase, veratryl alcohol oxidase, and arom. alcohol oxidase.